Holocaust Memoirs, Testimonies, Histories

 *Rittner, Carol and Sondra Myers, eds.
 The Courage to Care: Rescuers of Jews during the Holocaust.
 New York: New York University Press, 1986.
 [Interviews with survivors and rescuers; photographs]

 *Roden, Eva and Ruda.
 Lives on Borrowed Time.
 New York: Carleton Press, 1984.
-[Prague, Theresienstadt and Auschwitz; Slave labor in Germany]
+[Prague, Theresienstadt (Terezin) and Auschwitz; Slave labor in North Germany; two narratives of a couple]

 #Rousset, David.
 The Other Kingdom.
 Trans. and with an Introduction by Ramon Guthrie.
 New York: Reynal & Hitchcock ,1947.